Flexible Spending Account(FSA)

 The carryover feature allows participants to roll over a portion of unused Health Care FSA funds to use in the subsequent plan year.
 Unused funds over the annual carryover limit will be forfeited.

 The Health Care FSA is pre-funded, meaning you will have access to your full annual election amount at the beginning of the plan year, regardless of the amount you have contributed.
 The Navia Benefits debit card is loaded with the participant’s full election amount and pulls funds directly from their FSA account for eligible expenses, much like a debit card.
 Participants can also request reimbursement of out-of-pocket expenses through the Navia Online Claim Submission tool, the MyNavia App, or by submitting a Navia FSA claim form, with attached itemized documentation, to Navia Benefits by email, fax or mail.

-The Day Care Flexible Spending Arrangement (FSA) allows employees to pay for out-of-pocket, work-related dependent day care costs with tax-free dollars.
-Eligible day care, preschool, before and after school care, and day camps (for children who live with the participant and are 12 years old or younger) and elder care (for a qualifying tax dependent who is physically or mentally incapable of self care) out-of-pocket expenses may qualify.
+The Day Care Flexible Spending Account (FSA) allows employees to pay for out-of-pocket, work-related dependent day care costs with tax-free dollars.
+Eligible day care, preschool, before and after school care, and day camps (for children who live with the participant and are 12 years old or younger), and elder care (for a qualifying tax dependent who is physically or mentally incapable of self-care) out-of-pocket expenses may qualify.